simonborer/teaching-tools/README.md

 ### Coming soon
 I have a bunch more tools already I'm working on incorporating into this repo.
 Stay tuned for:
 - Diff student SQL queries with the answer key.
+(Currently needs modularization - in the `db-auto-grader` branch.)
 - Connect to either a SQLite or MySQL database to diff the results from student queries and your answer key (including matching the number of rows and perfect matches).
+(Currently needs modularization - in the `db-auto-grader` branch.)
-- Build a requirements checklist and quickly fill out a rubric
+- Build a requirements checklist and quickly fill out a rubric (Needs...
+I dunno exactly.
+To be incorporated into the HTML validation workflow?
+Currently in the `checklist` branch.)
 - Write once in Hugo to generate both slides & notes, deployed via Netlify.
+(Not checked in yet - still need to white label this.)